barumau/pandunia/engli/engli-pandunia.md

 with (by, at, in, on) - sa
 without - na
 wolf - volfe
-Wolof (language and people) - volofi
+Wolof (language and people) - Wolof
 woman (adult female) - maturi fem
 wonder (be amazed) - ajabu
 wood (timber) - mokomate